Arnhem Way Arnhem Land (Katherine - Nhulunbuy)

 - Visit the Roy (Malpi) Marika Lookout for a view of Nhulunbuy and the coast

-- Escape to Banubanu Eco Wilderness Retreat on Bremer Island
+- Escape to Banubanu Beach Retreat on Bremer Island for an impressive eco experience

 - Make time for a sunset drink at the Gove Boat Club or Surf Club

-- Experience picturesque camping at isolated beaches along the East Arnhem Land coast
+- Experience picturesque camping (with a permit) along the East Arnhem Land coast

 Arnhem Land is Aboriginal Land Trust and permits are required for visiting beaches, parks, waterways and also accessing Aboriginal homelands.